olin/studentgovernment/student_government_bylaws.md

 or between a Committee and a club or organization, either party may appeal to the Council by contacting the presiding officer in writing and requesting that the Council arbitrate the disagreement.
-At the next meeting of the Council, the presiding officer will request the presence of both parties, and the Council will hear testimony.
-The parties involved in the disagreement will then leave the room, and the Council will deliberate.
+At the next meeting of the Council, the presiding officer requests the presence of both parties, and the Council hears testimony.
+The parties involved in the disagreement then leave the room, and the Council deliberates.
 If appropriate, the Council may invite the parties involved to return in order to suggest a solution to the disagreement.
-However, the Council must vote without the parties involved present and its decision will be final.
+However, the Council votes without the parties involved present and its decision is final.

 #### Section 17.
 Monthly Reports.

-Each month, the Council will publish a brief report to the Student Body outlining the accomplishments and activities of the Student Government for that month as well as any activities of the Administration that would be of interest to the Student Body.
+Each month, the Council publishes a brief report to the Student Body outlining the accomplishments and activities of the Student Government for that month as well as any activities of the Administration that would be of interest to the Student Body.

 #### Section 18.
 Conflicts of Interest.